Constellation-Labs/documentation-hub/validate/setup-guides/do/account.md

 ![](/img/validator_nodes/node-do-account.png)

-In order to run our Constellation Node, you will need to make your *first* financial and sweat-equity investments.
+In order to run our Constellation Network node, you will need to make your *first* financial and sweat-equity investments.

 ## Sign Up